 Oracle set another record with its latest quarterly Critical Patch Update (CPU), which included 308 vulnerability fixes, 32 of which were Java-related.
 Released earlier this month, this CPU more than doubles the 136 fixes issued just over a year ago.

-That last insight came my way from the folks at Waratek, the Dublin-based app security tools provider with a special focus on Java.
-I talked with the company’s lead security architect, Apostolos Giannakidis, about this CPU, and he argued that the high number of vulnerabilities in the Java Runtime Environment (JRE) covered by this release demonstrate that the Java SE platform continues to be a very popular attack vector.
+That last insight came my way from the folks at Waratek, the Dublin-based app security tools provided with a special focus on Java.
+I talked with the company’s lead security architect, Apostolos Giannakidis, about this CPU, and he argued that the high number of vulnerabilities in the Java Runtime Environment (JRE) covered by this release demonstrates that the Java SE platform continues to be a very popular attack vector.

 “The attack vector of the Java platform is huge,” he told me.
 “More and more vulnerabilities are discovered that affect both the legacy and newer versions.
 Attackers are able to compromise applications and systems specifically by attacking the runtime itself — and, this trend keeps increasing at a fast rate.”

 Of the 32 Java-related vulnerabilities covered in this CPU, 10 earned high-risk CVSS ratings.
 Oracle uses the Common Vulnerability Scoring System (CVSS) to provide an open and standardized rating of the security holes it finds in its products.
 Each vulnerability is issued a unique CVE number.